secretGeek/til/markdown/links_containing_parens.md

 I'm writing [Your First Product](http://YourFirstProduct.com) (the book, not the website) in markdown.
 (Okay - the site is mostly written in markdown too, but I digress)... there was a url that ends with a closing parenthesis.

 The markdown parser in gitbook did not understand this (although the one in pandoc did).
-To make it work everywhere I had to encode the parens in %20 and %29 respectively.
+To make it work everywhere I had to encode the parens as %20 and %29 respectively.

 So: